aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 Simulation parameters
 ---------------------

-The simulation parameters allow the selection of the code to simulate on a selected chain, as well as the noise range to run.
+The simulation parameters allow to customize the communication chain from an high level point of view.
+Various communication chain skeletons are available and can be selected as well as the channel code family to simulate, it is also possible to enable debug and benchmarking tools.
-They give also access to powerful tools to debug the simulated modules.

 .. _sim-sim-type: